Resources for NCCRS Member Organizations

 Instructors are eligible to benefit from any credit recommendation established for courses they teach, provided they are involved in some way in curriculum and examination development and revision and provided they have not taken the actual course and already benefited from the credit recommendation.
 When submitting transcripts to colleges on behalf of instructors, you may wish to indicate a grade of P-I for Pass-Instructor.
 A footnote on the transcript (or through a separate cover letter) should expressly note that this individual is the instructor for the course and that NCCRS vouches that instructors are eligible for the credit recommendations established for the course.
 It is always helpful when sending transcripts to include a copy of the CCRS Online webpage for your organization.

 The Annual Fee is based on the number of learning experiences posted to the NCCRS website and helps defray costs for those services NCCRS offers other than the evaluation of learning experiences.
 The Annual Fee is due in January of each year; notices are mailed in November.
 For new member organizations, a prorated portion of the Annual Fee is assessed at the same time as the fees that the organization is charged for its initial evaluation.
-The prorated calculation is made based on the number of full months remaining in the year following the date of the initial evaluation or the date when the credit recommendations go into effect, whichever is more.
+The prorated calculation is made based on the number of full months remaining in the year following the date of the initial evaluation or the date when the credit recommendations go into effect.
 Annual Fees are subject to change.